broadinstitute/AuSPICES/Kill_Nameless_Machines/SETUP.md

 It checks to see if the instance has a name.
 If not, it will wait 2 minutes and check again, and then 10 minutes and try again.
 If the machine does not have a name after 3 checks and ~15 minutes, it terminates the machine.

-It will handle on-demand EC2 instances or instances created through a spot request.
+Kill_Nameless_Machines will handle on-demand EC2 instances or instances created through a spot request.
-It does not affect the spot request itself.
+If two nameless machines from the same spot fleet request are killed within an hour, it will check to see if that spot fleet request has any named machines.
+If the spot request has no named machines, it will cancel the spot fleet request.

+# Setup Killed_Machines_List Queue

+Create a new SQS queue that will keep track of killed instances.

+## Create queue
+Standard
+**Name**:Killed_Machines_List

+###Configuration
+**Visibility timeout**: 5 minutes

+Copy the URL for the Killed_Machines_List SQS queue (e.g. https://sqs.us-east-1.amazonaws.com/############/Killed_Machines_List)

 # Setup Lambda Function